-For surviving the everyday and all the sweat it brings with it, Japan has (of course) come up with plenty of great and plenty of strange accessories to help you survive.
-Some of the more common are sun parasols, which protect you from the midday sun and have the added bonus of making you look somewhat Victorian in the process.
-Uniqlo sells a whole range of Cool Tech undergarments which absorb sweat and let your skin breath, leaving you (at least looking) as cool as a cucumber at the office.
+For surviving the everyday and all the sweat it brings with it, Japan has come up with plenty of great and strange (of course) accessories.
+One of the more common items includes sun parasols, which protect you from the midday sun and have the added bonus of making you look somewhat Victorian in the process.
+And Uniqlo sells a whole range of Cool Tech undergarments which absorb sweat and let your skin breathe, leaving you (at least looking) as cool as a cucumber at the office or on your travels.

 For the immediate cooling, you can try out some of the cool wipes and sprays available at convenience stores and spots like Matsumoto Kiyoshi, which all have varying images of extremely relieved salarymen on the front.
 These are actually pretty effective, and can leave you feeling really refreshed in a matter of no time (sprays aimed at the feet are like a heaven you never knew existed).
-Blotting paper is a makeup saver, and allows you to dab away your excess sweat and oil without ruining your face, and they come in nice packets too.
+Blotting paper is a makeup saver and allows you to dab away excess sweat and oil without ruining your face.
+They come in nice packets too.

-Hand fans are a traditional option and can be acquired at 100 yen shops if you don’t want to splash out, or for free if you don’t mind advertising your local izakaya as you cool down.
-For those who hate movement of any kind but can’t afford half-naked men to fan you and feed you grapes, electric hand-held fans are your friend, and some even have a water-mister attached to refresh you that little bit extra.
+For those who hate movement of any kind but can’t afford half-naked people to fan you and feed you grapes, electric hand-held fans are your friend, and some even have a water-mister attached to refresh you that little bit extra.

 2. Netflix and chill: Home remedies

-There are a few handy inventions to be had here too (unsurprisingly) and they’re actually pretty effective.
-Ice pillows can be put in the freezer during the day and pull out at night for a cool night’s sleep.
+There are a few handy inventions to be had here too.
+Ice pillows can be put in the freezer during the day and pulled out at night for a cool night’s sleep.
 You can make use of your Japanese bath with some cooling bath salts: a funny story at worst and a guilty pleasure at best.

 The best advice for when it’s just too hot though?
 Leave.
-Plan your day so you can spend a few hours at the hottest time (between 12pm-3pm) using someone else’s aircon.
-Whether you work in a cafe, visit a library or museum—there’s plenty to do and it’ll refresh your body and mind to leave the sweatbox of your apartment, even if just for a bit.
+Plan your day so you can spend a few hours at the hottest time (between 12 pm and 3 pm) using someone else’s aircon.
+Whether you work in a cafe, visit a library or museum—there’s plenty to do and it’ll refresh your body and mind to leave the sweatbox of your apartment.

 3. Get traditional: Old-school remedies